- Home

 Technology Insights

-Angiography catheters dominated the market with a share of 32.34% in 2024 due to their fundamental role in diagnostic and interventional cardiovascular procedures.
+Based on technology, the angiography catheters segment led the market with the largest revenue share of 31.9% in 2025, and Optical Coherence Tomography (OCT) catheters are expected to grow at the fastest CAGR over the forecast period.
 These catheters are widely used to visualize blood vessels by injecting contrast agents under X-ray guidance, making them essential for identifying conditions such as coronary artery disease, peripheral artery disease, and cerebrovascular disorders.
 Their clinical utility spans multiple specialties, broadening their market reach.
 Angiography catheters are more cost-effective and do not require advanced imaging consoles, making them highly accessible, especially in low- and middle-income regions.

 Optical Coherence Tomography (OCT) catheters are expected to grow at the fastest CAGR due to their ability to provide high-resolution, real-time intravascular imaging, which is valuable in precision cardiovascular diagnostics and interventions.
 OCT offers near-microscopic visualization of the arterial wall, enabling clinicians to assess plaque morphology, stent placement, and vascular healing with exceptional clarity.
 This level of detail is beneficial in complex cases such as bifurcation lesions and stent optimization, where improved imaging directly impacts clinical outcomes.
 The growing adoption of precision medicine and value-based healthcare is accelerating the demand for imaging tools that enhance procedural outcomes and reduce complications.